-The best Buy-to-Let remortgages are exclusive to independent mortgage brokers like John Charcol.
-When you’ve found the best buy-to-let remortgage deal for you, it’s time to get in touch with one of our mortgage experts.
+The best buy-to-let remortgages are often exclusive to intermediaries and independent mortgage brokers like John Charcol.
+Use our tool to see which remortgage buy-to-let deals could work for you then get in touch with one of our mortgage experts to find out more.

 WANT A BETTER